Fast Rate Information-theoretic Bounds on Generalization Errors: Novel Fast Rate Results

 Assume that $\ell(W, Z)$ is ($\nu^2$, $\alpha$)-sub-Gamma under the distribution $P_W \otimes \mu$ for some $\nu^2$ and $\alpha > 0$.
 Then it holds that

 \end{corollary}

+A detailed evaluation of the practical utility of Corollary \ref{coro:subexponential} and its potential advantages over Corollary \ref{coro:subexponential_old} is left for future work.
 To end this section, we summarize and outline all technical conditions in Table~\ref{tab:tech1}.
 From the table, we can see that our proposed $(\eta,c)$-central condition coincides with many existing works such as \cite{grunwald2020fast} and \cite{grunwald2021pac} with suitable choices of $c$ and $\eta$.
 For bounded loss, $\beta = 1$ in the Bernstein condition is equivalent to the central condition with the witness condition, which implies the $(\eta,c)$-central condition.
 As an example of unbounded loss functions, the log-loss will satisfy the central and witness conditions under well-specified model \cite{wong1995probability,grunwald2020fast}, which also consequently implies the $(\eta,c)$-central condition.
 As suggested by Theorem~\ref{thm:sub-Gaussianv2}, Corollary~\ref{coro:subexponential}, the sub-Gaussian, sub-exponential and sub-Gamma conditions can also satisfy the $(\eta,c)$-central condition for different parameters in the assumptions.